-Tongue tie is where the strip of skin, frenulum, between the underside of the tongue and the floor of their mouth is shorter than usual anchoring it down and restricting movement.
+Tongue tie (medically known as Ankyloglossia) is where the strip of skin, frenulum, between the underside of the tongue and the floor of their mouth is shorter than usual anchoring it down and restricting movement.

 If your baby has a tongue tie it will hopefully be picked up by your health professional at birth during their routine check.
 However, lots aren’t and sometimes it is only noticed some weeks later, and a few weeks for a newborn is obviously a significant amount of time.

 Sometimes a tongue tie doesn’t cause any problems and if this is the case, then no treatment is needed at all.

 However, it can interfere with feeding your baby.
 Especially breastfeeding as commonly babies can’t open their mouths wide enough to latch on securely to withdraw milk from your breast.
 To have a successful and comfortable feed, babies need to be able to take some breast tissue into their mouths and not just the nipple.

 If they aren’t latched correctly you may hear a clicking or sucking noise as their mouths slip off.
 This might also mean they take in more air when feeding so adding to a gassy tummy too.

 Although it’s common for babies to feed often, sometimes every hour, if this is constant and combined with an unsettled and unsatisfied baby consistently after every feed, it is worth checking their tongue for a tie.

 How can I check if my baby has a tongue tie?

 Always see your health professional as soon as you have any worries about tongue tie.
 It is quick to diagnose and worth getting it looked at because it can really impact whether you and your baby are successful at breastfeeding due to the difficulties it can cause.